emmekeaarts/workshop_mHMM_march2024/readme.md

 ## Prerequisites

 Please bring your laptops.
+To work with the workshop materials, please load the full documentation package `workshop_mHMM_march2024` as a `.zip` file (near the top of this webpage, under the green `Code` button, you can find the option `Download ZIP`).

 We assume the following:

-- you are comfortable with estimating and interpreting univariate and multivariate statistical models such as regression models
+- you are comfortable with estimating and interpreting univariate and multivariate statistical models such as regression models.
-- you are familiar with the `R` programming language and you have a recent version installed
+- you are familiar with the `R` programming language and you have a recent version installed.
-- it's a bonus if you are somewhat familiar with xx
+- it's a bonus if you are somewhat familiar with hidden Markov models.
 - you have installed the following `R` packages on your computer:
   - `mHMMbayes` (version 1.0.0)
   - `ggplot2`